Cantigas do Maio

 Cantigas do Maio (English: "Songs of May") is the fifth studio album by Portuguese singer-songwriter José Afonso.
-It was released in December 1971 by Portuguese label Orfeu.
+It was released in December 1971 by the Portuguese label Orfeu.

-It is widely considered the best of Afonso's career and one of the all-time greatest albums of Portuguese music.
-It contains Afonso's most iconic song, "Grândola, Vila Morena", which was used as a radio-broadcast signal by the Portuguese Armed Forces Movement during their military coup operation in the morning of 25 April 1974, which led to the Carnation Revolution and the transition to democracy in Portugal.
+The album is widely considered the best of Afonso's career and one of the all-time greatest albums of Portuguese music.
+It contains Afonso's most iconic song, "Grândola, Vila Morena", which was used as a radio-broadcast signal by the Portuguese Armed Forces Movement during their military coup operation on the morning of 25 April 1974, which led to the Carnation Revolution and the transition to democracy in Portugal.

 Recording

 Cantigas do Maio was recorded between 11 October and 4 November 1971 at the Strawberry Studio in Château d'Hérouville, in Hérouville, France.

 Release

 The album was released in Portugal during the Christmas season of 1971.
-It was re-released in CD and vinyl, and made available for the first time on streaming platforms, in April 2022.
+It was re-released on CD and vinyl, and made available for the first time on streaming services, in April 2022.